 There’s more than one way to bake a cake, and the same can be said for CBD.
 Hemp Bombs manufactures isolate CBD, which is CBD without any other cannabinoids.
 Many other brands sell full- and broad-spectrum CBD, which both contain other cannabinoids and may include THC.
-CBD isolate is remarkable for its purity and legality – unlike full-spectrum THC, which includes trace amounts of THC, CBD isolate has no THC and is legal under the 2018 Farm Bill.
+CBD isolate is remarkable for its purity and legality – unlike full-spectrum THC, which holds trace amounts of THC, CBD isolate has no THC and is legal under the 2018 Farm Bill.
 The legality of full-spectrum CBD is still being debated in some states.

-Supercritical CO2 extraction is Hemp Bombs’s preferred method for extracting CBD.
+Supercritical CO2 extraction is Hemp Bombs’s preferred method for deriving CBD.
 This method relies on high-tech equipment and the manipulation of carbon dioxide.
 Simply put, CO2 extraction pushes pressurized carbon dioxide through the Hemp plant to isolate Cannabidiol.
 Carbon dioxide comes in many forms and can exist as a gas, liquid and solid.
 During CO2 extraction, liquid CO2 is pressurized until it reaches a supercritical state.
 It provides a pure, eco-friendly way to extract CBD from Hemp that’s scientifically backed.

 It’s important to know that CBD dosing recommendations aren’t set in stone – you should take the dosage that feels best for you.
 We provide you with general guidelines and some basic information on the metabolization process to steer you in the right dosing direction.
 CBD works with your body’s natural biochemistry and metabolism, and everyone reacts to CBD differently.
 A few of the things that may affect how you process CBD are diet, sex, weight and age.